These healthy cake pops are easy no-bake cake pops made with a moist vanilla crumb made with almond flour, dairy-free yogurt, and no refined sugar.

 - Maple syrup or any liquid sweetener you like.

 - Greek yogurt of choice – I used dairy-free coconut Greek Yogurt, it has a similar texture and taste to cream cheese that is usually used in cake pops recipes.

 - White chocolate to coat the balls – you can use chocolate chips of white or dark chocolate depending on your tastebuds.

 Making The Cake Batter

-First, in a large mixing bowl stir almond flour and coconut flour.
+First, in a large mixing bowl stir almond flour.
 Then, stir in yogurt, maple syrup, and vanilla extract.

 Finally, scoop out one tablespoon of cake batter and roll it into small balls.

 Place each ball onto a plate covered with parchment paper.

 Freeze the balls for 10 minutes to let the batter set fully.

 Meanwhile, melt the chocolate and place it in a tall narrow container.